 Selling private ads can come in the form of banners, buttons, or links.
 You can even make money writing sponsored posts where you write about or give a review of an advertiser’s product or service.
 Another option is to write an underwritten post or series, which is where you can write about any topic, but the advertiser pays for a “Brought to you by” mention in the content.

 The ways you make money with this can vary.
 For instance, you might charge a one-time fee for a link within a post.
 If you are hosting banner ads, you might charge your partner monthly.

-Bonus tip: To maximize your income, you can also choose to sell sponsorship space in your newsletters, podcasts, and videos.
+Bonus tip: To maximize your income, you can also choose to sell sponsorship space in your email newsletters (here are 5 best email marketing software), podcasts, and videos.